Litter-Free Rhode Island Spring Cleanup Microgrants

 - Direct or Indirect Lobbying or political activities.

-Please consider the environment with the purchase of any material.
+Please consider the environment when purchasing materials.
 Try to avoid single-use plastics, recycle any packaging materials, and encourage guests to “carry-in carry-out.”

 Submit Application